w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/image-alternatives-style-guide.md

 ::assertion-recommended

 * Section labels relevant to image alternatives, or
-* Copy or snapshot of the style guide
+* Copy or snapshot of the style guide.

 :::example
 * Name: ABC Inc. Style Guide for text alternatives